Combined Charging System: Competition for global acceptance

 The Combined Charging System is primarily driven by European and North American car manufacturers.
-Type 1 and Combo 1 chargers are primarily found in North and Central America, Korea and Taiwan, while Type 2 and Combo 2 can be found in Europe, South America, South Africa, Arabia, India, Singapore, Taiwan, Hong Kong, Oceania and Australia.
+Type 1 and Combo 1 chargers are primarily found in North and Central America, Korea and Taiwan, while Type 2 and Combo 2 can be found in Europe, South America, South Africa, Arabia, India, Thailand, Singapore, Taiwan, Hong Kong, Oceania and Australia.
 For DC charging the competing standard GB/T 20234-2015 is used in China, while Japan uses CHAdeMO.

-In the European Union, according to Directive 2014/94/EU all high-power DC charging points installed after November 18, 2017 were to be equipped for interoperability purposes at least with Combo 2 connectors.
+In the European Union, according to Directive 2014/94/EU all high-power DC charging points installed after November 18, 2017, were to be equipped for interoperability purposes at least with Combo 2 connectors.
 However, this does not prohibit the provision of other charging points using e.g. CHAdeMO or AC Rapid.

-The majority of EVs sold in the United States are made by Tesla and therefore do not natively support CCS charging, but instead used the proprietary Tesla connector from the early-2010s through 2022, though newer Tesla cars also support CCS with a separately sold adapter.
-In many remaining countries no standard is preferred yet, although CharIN recommended advanced Type 2 and Combo 2 in 2018.
-In November 2022, Tesla renamed its previously proprietary charging connector to the North American Charging Standard (NACS), making the specifications available to other EV manufacturers as an alternative to the CCS standard that is used by most competitors in North America.
+Until 2024, the majority of EVs sold in the United States were made by Tesla and did not natively support CCS charging.
+Tesla used a proprietary connector from the early-2010s through 2022, though newer Tesla cars also support CCS with a separately sold adapter.
+In November 2022, Tesla renamed its previously proprietary charging connector to the North American Charging Standard (NACS), making the specifications available to other EV manufacturers and allowing it to support the same signalling standard as CCS.

+In 2023, Ford Motor Company, General Motors, and Rivian announced that they would use NACS instead of CCS connectors on all future North American BEV models.
+Vehicles will initially come with an adapter in 2024, but new models starting from 2025 would be built with native NACS ports.
+Subsequently, other EV companies signed agreements for native NACS adoption, including Aptera, BMW Group, Fisker, Honda, Hyundai Motor Group, Jaguar, Lucid, Mercedes-Benz, Nissan, Polestar, Subaru, Toyota, and Volvo.
+Many major charging networks and charging equipment suppliers also announced support for NACS, including EVgo, FLO, ABB E-Mobility, and EverCharge.
+NACS was subsequently ratified internationally as standard SAE J3400.

+This has led to predictions that CCS1 will soon be obsolete, as it is bigger, heavier and more expensive than NACS.

+Hilton Worldwide announced an agreement with Tesla to install 20,000 EVSEs across 2,000 of its properties in North America by 2025.

+In many other countries no standard is preferred yet, although CharIN recommended advanced Type 2 and Combo 2 in 2018.